Bodie Broadus: Season four

 In a fit of romantic jealousy, Bodie's subordinate, Lex, murdered his ex-girlfriend's new boyfriend, a Stanfield dealer known as Fruit.
 In retribution, Stanfield enforcers Chris and Snoop executed Lex, in an ambush he was lured into by his co-worker Little Kevin, with the unwitting assistance of Randy Wagstaff.
-Little Kevin in turn was executed by the pair weeks later because of his failure to follow directions to the letter.
+After Bodie later advised Little Kevin to go see Marlo after the latter asked for his audience, Little Kevin was executed by Chris and Snoop because of his failure to follow directions to the letter.

 Bodie felt that Marlo was violating the rules of the drug trade, yet he was unaware of Little Kevin's betrayal of Lex.

-He sought out Poot for advice on the matter, but his old colleague disagreed with his resistant stance, saying when they killed Wallace, it was just as unjustified.
-Bodie, however, remained certain that Wallace's death was necessary, as it involved betrayal, whereas Marlo's murders were on the basis of ruthless killings.
-After Little Kevin's body was discovered, Bodie was arrested for kicking in the windows of a police car in rage; he was responsible for advising Little Kevin to go see Marlo after the latter asked for his audience.
+He sought out Poot for advice on the matter, who disagreed with Bodie's resistant stance, saying that when they killed Wallace, it was just as unjustified.
+Bodie, however, remained certain that Wallace's death was necessary, as it involved betrayal, whereas Marlo's murders were ruthless killings.

-He was released on the recommendation of McNulty, who hoped to turn Bodie as an informant against Marlo.
-Bodie expressed resistance to giving information on his former Barksdale allies, but was eager to talk about Marlo's crew.
-McNulty had an increasing respect for Bodie which had been developing since Season 1; this and their unified hatred of everything Marlo had done ultimately convinced Bodie that he needed to step up in order to stop the wave of ruthless murder that Marlo had been causing.
+After Little Kevin's body was discovered, Bodie was arrested for kicking in the windows of a police car in a rage.
+He was released on the recommendation of McNulty, who had developed a respect for Bodie since Season 1 and hoped to turn him as an informant against Marlo.
+In a subsequent conversation with McNulty, Bodie expressed resistance to giving information on his former Barksdale allies, but their unified hatred of everything Marlo had done ultimately convinced Bodie that he needed to step up in order to stop the wave of ruthless murder that had been caused under Marlo's reign.